Multi-Tenant Architecture: The Hard Parts

 (Note: Specific limits vary by database and configuration, but all share the hot partition problem when one tenant dominates a partition)

 One huge tenant can max out a partition.
-Then what?
-You get throttled.
+Then you get throttled.
 Your app breaks.
-Your customers complain.
-You question everything.
+Customers complain.

 Sharding: Instead of tenant_huge having one partition, split it into multiple partitions: